Yoga

 Mindful yoga for wellbeing and bone health

 Many women in their 40s and beyond have osteopenia (lower bone density) without being aware of it.
 For most active, mobile people this doesn’t mean avoiding normal yoga classes, but it can be helpful to build awareness of alignment, strength and supportive movement patterns for long-term bone health.
-Osteoporosis (low bone density) is also more common than many people realise, particularly for women over 50, yet many do not receive a diagnosis until they’ve fractured.
-Learning how to practise yoga in ways that support bone health can therefore be valuable for many people.
+Osteoporosis (low bone density) is also more common than many people realise, particularly for women over 50.
+Learning how to practise yoga in ways that support bone health can be really valuable for many people.

-Osteoporosis-aware yoga can be delivered as mat-based or chair-based sessions, depending on the setting and need.
-Sessions are designed to support confidence, balance and safe, functional movement.
-They’re not medical or therapeutic interventions but considered movement practices intended to support wellbeing and everyday function.
+Osteoporosis-aware yoga can be delivered as mator chair-based, or a mix of both.
+Sessions support confidence, balance and safe, functional movement.
+They’re not medical or therapeutic interventions but mindful movement practices intended to support wellbeing and everyday function.

 Yoga4Health courses